hjltu/hjhome/README.md

 run: node server.js

 #	arduino-mqtt-client
-This folder contain projects for arduino ide and some librares web-mqtt-client this project for anoninous mqtt server webmqtt-dioty-cloudmqtt for dioty.co or cloudmqtt.com iot old project for arduino mega
+This folder contain projects for arduino ide and some librares, web-mqtt-client this project for anonimous mqtt server, webmqtt-dioty-cloudmqtt for dioty.co or cloudmqtt.com, iot old project for arduino mega

 # arduino+nodered
-Sketch for arduino and json for nore-red.
+Sketch for arduino and json for node-red.